As an Amazon Associate I earn from qualifying purchases.

 Probably.
 In the long term, you don’t actually a choice.
 In my opinion, there really isn’t much value in holding out to the last second to opt-in.
 Having immediate funds is the only advantage to continue sticking with PayPal.
 With managed payments on the other hand you have everything together in one place and, if eBay is to be believed, slightly lower fees.

 Whether it’s better is debatable but it is what it is and it’s here to stay.
 The sooner you can master the new system the further ahead you’ll be of everyone else who is dragging their feet.

 If you sell on eBay, change is a constant.
-People who are successful on eBay are people who can adapt to changes and grow their business in the new soil.
+People who are successful on eBay are people who can adapt to changes and grow their business in new soil.
 Every time there is a major change you have hordes of people claiming that it’s the death of eBay and that they’re done selling on this platform.
 Well, goodbye.

 If you choose to sell on someone else’s platform, you have to play by their rules.
-If you no longer have what it takes to succeed on eBay, get yourself a carboard box, flip it upside down, and get sell things at a local flea market.
+If you no longer have what it takes to succeed on eBay, get yourself a cardboard box, flip it upside down, and go sell things at a local flea market.
 Or maybe try building your own website and driving traffic to it so you can learn just how valuable the service eBay provides is.

 The reason that eBay is the largest platform for resellers (Amazon doesn’t really count) is that it is the best and most profitable option. eBay is not dying, eBay’s Managed Payments is really not a big deal, and there is still tons of room for growth and success on the platform.